argonne-lcf/dlio_benchmark/docs/source/profiling.rst

         ...

-DLIO profiler
+DFTracer
 --------------------------

-ttps://github.com/hariharan-devarajan/dlio-profiler.
+ttps://github.com/hariharan-devarajan/dftracer.
 A profiler developed for capturing I/O calls.
-If DLIO profiler is enabled, profiling trace will be generated at the end of the run.
+If DFTracer is enabled, profiling trace will be generated at the end of the run.
 The profiler provides profiling information at both application levels and system I/O calls level.

-To enable this functionality, one has to install DLIO profiler throught
+To enable this functionality, one has to install DFTracer throught

 .. code-block:: bash

-    pip install dlio-profiler
+    pip install dftracer

 or

 .. code-block:: bash

-    git clone git@github.com:hariharan-devarajan/dlio-profiler.git
+    git clone git@github.com:hariharan-devarajan/dftracer.git
-    cd dlio-profiler
+    cd dftracer
     python setup.py build
     python setup.py install

-Then set ```DLIO_PROFILER_ENABLE=1``` to enable it.
-Other environemnt variables setting can be found here: https://dlio-profiler.readthedocs.io/en/latest/api.html#configurations-of-dlio-profiler.
+Then set ```DFTRACER_ENABLE=1``` to enable it.
+Other environemnt variables setting can be found here: https://dftracer.readthedocs.io/en/latest/api.html#configurations-of-dftracer.

 The profiler outputs all profiling output in <OUTPUT_FOLDER>/.trace*.pfw files.
 It contains application level profiling as well as low-level I/O calls from POSIX and STDIO layers.